djplaner/canvas-collections/readme.md

 `npm run build` will build two "production" versions of Canvas Collections in the `dist` folder, including

-1. [`canvas-collections.user.js`](dist/canvas-collections.user.js) - production userscript that can be used by individual teachers/designers to experiment with Canvas Collections
+1. [`canvas-collections.user.js`](dist/canvas-collections.user.js) - production userscript that can be used by individual teachers/designers to experiment with Canvas Collections (use the "raw" version)
 2. [`canvas-collections.js`](dist/canvas-collections.js) (and `canvas-collection.css`) - production version of Canvas Collections that can be loaded into the Canvas themes editor

 [`live-canvas-collections.js`](dist/live-canvas-collections.js) can be loaded into the Canvas themes editor to install Canvas Collections.
 It's one example and relies upon a CDN version of the production code.